cronitorio/cronitor-kubernetes/README.md

 * When loading the agent, sometimes we'll pick up events that are still present in Kubernetes but are actually from sometime in the past.
 Can the telemetry API have a timestamp field added so that events from the past can be submitted?
+* Because we're receiving both pod events and job events, particularly on start, the `Run` and `Fail` telemetry event nearly always gets run twice in a row (though with the same series ID), once for the Job and once for the Pod.
+Is this a problem?

 Remaining to-dos:
 * Set up publishing to Github Container Registry: https://github.com/docker/login-action#github-container-registry